shahedc/BatchPoolProjects/README.md

 3. Create a config file using the template provided.
     - _(see instructions in Config File section)_

+4. In the *CreatePoolIfNotExistAsync()* method of the *Program.cs* file, edit the call to *PoolOperations.CreatePool()* to use either a *cloudServiceConfiguration* or *virtualMachineConfiguration*.
+Note that VM images must be located in the same Region and Subscription as the Batch account.

 4. Build the Solution in Visual Studio (2017).